man0j-012/Case-study--3-Systems-Design-Of-All-to-All-Topology-using-RMI/README.md

 ## Overview

-This project implements a hierarchical Peer-to-Peer (P2P) file sharing system inspired by the Gnutella architecture.
+This project implements a hierarchical Peer-to-Peer (P2P) file-sharing system inspired by the Gnutella architecture.
 The system is designed to facilitate efficient and reliable file distribution across a decentralized network using **Java Remote Method Invocation (RMI)**.
 It ensures strong file consistency with both **push-based** and **pull-based** mechanisms.

+Why Use RMI?
+In traditional RPC, only functions or procedures are invoked.
+With RMI, methods on remote objects can be called, making it more suitable for distributed systems that use object-oriented programming.

 ## Features